Iridar/WOTCIridarOfficersRanks/WOTCIridarOfficersRanks/ReadMe.txt

 TODO:
-Detect officers by ability templates, needed for RPGO Include MCM config for vanilla classes' rank names?
+Detect officers by ability templates, needed for RPGO How do we handle sparks?- as individual class.
+Per-class config for rank replacements? ("Use global settings by default") Return drop down lists, maybe?

 [WOTC] Iridar's Cosmetic Rank Replacer